quantify-os/quantify-core/docs/usage.rst

 We set values to Settables; these values populate an x-axis.
 Similarly, we get values from Gettables which populate a y-axis.
 These classes define a set of mandatory and optional attributes the MeasurementControl will use as part of the experiment, which are expanded up in the API Reference.

-For ease of use, the Settable and Gettable classes do not wrap the object and instead only verify the interface.
+For ease of use, we do not require users to inherit from a Gettable/Settable class, and instead provide contracts in the form of JSON schemas to which these classes must fit.
 In addition to using a library which fits these contracts (such as the QCodes.Parameter family of classes) we can define our own Settables and Gettables.
-Below we create a Gettable which returns values in two dimensions, one Sine wave and a Cosine wave
+Below we create a Gettable which returns values in two dimensions, one Sine wave and a Cosine wave, using a QCodes Settable:

 .. jupyter-execute::

     import numpy as np
-    from quantify.measurement.types import Settable, Gettable
+    from qcodes import ManualParameter

+    t = ManualParameter('time', label='Time', unit='s')

     class DualWave:
         def __init__(self):